Reusing an existing tree-sitter Tree

 .expect("parser has a language set");

-// Step 2: feed the tree into metrics_from_tree.
+// Step 2: adopt the tree with an explicit display name.

 tree,